19. January 14th. Webster and the summer holiday visit

 My beautiful Byron,

 Monday is here again.
 I am hard at it, with a long to do list this week.
-One thing at the top of my list is my very strong wish to direct events in such a way that you spend summer holidays with me.
+As usual, at the top of my list is my very strong wish to direct events in such a way that you spend summer holidays with me.
 I figure, you will be ten.
 You want to be with me.
 I want you here.
 Lets make it happen between us.
 June is some six months away.
 Plenty of time to get a plane ticket and set the dates.

 As you can imagine, I take a very dim view on their credibility, both as human beings, and as criminal child abusers.
 I think they just look at how much money the parents have and then take as much of it as possible by using the family court system.

 You know that I believe it is an abuse of your rights by Amlot/Adler and O’Leary maliciously, deliberately and willfully obstructing the relationship with your father, which is how their judgment has impacted on you.
 A judgment made in collusion exclusively by members of the family law gang.
 Collusion is a big word for a 9 year old, but I think you understand what it means.

 Clearly it is your right to know the details of how they succeeded in stopping your from being with me, both now, as a 9 year old who doesn’t get letters in post from me anymore, as well as later, when you are able to process cognitive thought to arrive at an understanding of your own.

 Because I know this obstructive malicious process breached the law in Britain, I believe it is just a matter of time until they are revealed for what they are.